MateoArm/MateoArm.github.io/notes.md

 permalink: /notes/
 ---

 Here is where I will post my class notes.
 I type them up before midterms and for previous courses I will try to retroactivly add them when I get the chance to type them up.
 If you need assitance aquiaring any texts I used feel free to reach out to me and I can tell you resources on how to find them.
-Disclaimer: none of the educational materials such as problem sets, sylabi or lecture are my property.
+Disclaimer: none of the educational materials are my property.
 ## Fall 2025

 ### Discrete Mathematics